 In May this year I got to dance the Dying Swan solo with the Auckland Philharmonia Orchestra as part of a children's series they were doing.
 It was such an incredible experience to be onstage with a live orchestra, the solo cellist was amazing.

 You travelled overseas earlier this year, how did that come about?

 In April last year I did the Alana Haines competition in Wellington and won a scholarship to the John Cranko School in Stuttgart Germany for three weeks.
 I learnt so much and it was great to connect with other young dancers outside New Zealand.
 It was lots of fun to experience Europe and the UK also.

 Did you see any performances whilst you were away that particularly inspired you?

-While I was in Stuttgart, I was lucky to see the Stuttgarter Ballett perform a Cranko triple bill ballet which I loved, the dancers were so artistic and it was exciting to see Cranko's choreography.
+In Stuttgart, I was lucky to see the Stuttgarter Ballett perform a Cranko triple bill ballet which I loved, the dancers were so artistic and it was exciting to see Cranko's choreography.
 After Stuttgart I also went to London and Paris.
-I saw the Royal Ballet do Peter Wright's magical production of the Nutcracker, I am a big fan of Yasmine Naghdi and Francesca Hayward who I got to see dance, and at the Paris Opera I saw Nureyev's Don Quixote and got to see Hannah O'Neill dance which was such a highlight.
+I saw the Royal Ballet do Peter Wright's magical production of the Nutcracker, I am a big fan of Yasmine Naghdi and Francesca Hayward who I saw dance, and at the Paris Opera I saw Nureyev's Don Quixote and got to see Hannah O'Neill dance, which was such a highlight.